atoomnetmarc/RISC-V-emulator/README.md

 For example, to enable the `M` extension compile with `-DRVE_E_M=1`.

+# Testing

+Typically only the configuration with all extensions enabled is tested using the mentioned riscv-arch-test during development of this emulator.

+As a sanity check, all combinations of extensions will be compiled.
+At the time of writing this sentence there are 512 combinations of 9 extensions, see [platformio_isa-extension-combination_env.ini](https://github.com/atoomnetmarc/RISC-V-emulator-Native/blob/main/platformio_isa-extension-combination_env.ini).
+Compilation of these 512 combinations takes about 5 minutes on my fastest machine.

 # Workings

 Instruction decoding is done with packed bitfield structs.
 When bits need to be untangled I used a union of 2 helper structs instead of trying to shift all the bits into the correct places.